Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 Industrial Applications of EGA Analysis

-EGA Analysis is used in various industrial sectors to address security, regulatory and innovation issues:
+EGA Analysis is used in various industrial sectors to address issues related to safety, regulation, and innovation:

-EGA Analysis is used in various industrial sectors to address security, regulatory and innovation issues:
+EGA Analysis is used in various industrial sectors to address issues related to safety, regulation, and innovation:

 Léa Géréec